Ukrainian Death Triangle: Internment

-On December 6, 1919, a part of the army (up to 3,500 soldiers, the so-called Active Army) led by General Mykhailo Omelyanovich-Pavlenko marched southeast, to the chagrin of the Denikinites, Galicians (who joined the Denikinites in November 1919) and the Bolsheviks.
-The first winter campaign of units of the former Army of the Ukrainian People's Republic began.
+On December 6, 1919, a part of the army (up to 3,500 soldiers, the so-called Active Army) led by General Mykhailo Omelianovych-Pavlenko marched southeast, to the chagrin of the Denikinites, Galicians (who joined the Denikinites in November 1919) and the Bolsheviks.
+The First Winter Campaign of units of the former Army of the Ukrainian People's Republic began.

-The Haydamat Brigade, led by Ataman Volokh, and other units that joined it, raised red flags, seized the state treasury from the Chief Ataman, and, breaking through the Denikin front and advancing with the fighting, in the Uman area, sided with the Red Army.
+The Haidamak Brigade, led by Otaman Volokh, and other units that joined it, raised red flags, seized the state treasury from the Chief Otaman, and, breaking through the Denikin front and advancing with the fighting, in the Uman area, sided with the Red Army.

-The disarmed Corps of Sich Riflemen, as well as some other Ukrainian units that remained in the area of Novaya Chortoria, were transported by Poles to Lutsk as internees (prisoners).
+The disarmed Corps of Sich Riflemen, as well as some other Ukrainian units that remained in the area of Nova Chortoryia, were transported by Poles to Lutsk as internees (prisoners).
 Among them were the commanders of the Sich Rifle Corps, Colonels Yevhen Konovalets and Andriy Melnyk (Chief of Staff of the Corps).

-In the Lutsk camp of interned (captured) Ukrainian soldiers, Yevhen Konovolets was appointed senior.
-Here, too, he had to make a lot of effort, energy and diplomatic skill to somehow alleviate the condition of the shooters, among whom also spread a fierce plague of typhus.
-In the end, Konovalets managed to separate typhoid shooters - the Polish authorities allocated the premises of the Lutsk prison near the castle for the hospital, where all the patients were relocated.
+In the Lutsk camp of interned (captured) Ukrainian soldiers, Yevhen Konovalets was appointed senior.
+Here, too, he had to make a lot of effort, energy and diplomatic skill to somehow alleviate the condition of the riflemen, among whom also spread a fierce plague of typhus.
+In the end, Konovalets managed to separate typhoid soldiers - the Polish authorities allocated the premises of the Lutsk prison near the castle for the hospital, where all the patients were relocated.
 But it didn't help much.
 Many officers and riflemen died of typhus in Lutsk.
-Andriy Melnyk also became seriously ill here.
-Such or even worse circumstances developed in the Rivne camp, where a large number of officers and Cossacks of the Dnieper Army were also gathered.
-General Vasyl Tyutyunnyk (buried in the central cemetery of the city) died of typhus in Rivne.
+Andriy Melnyk also became seriously ill there.
+Similar or even worse circumstances developed in the Rivne camp, where a large number of officers and Cossacks of the Dnieper Army were also gathered.
+General Vasyl Tiutiunnyk (buried in the central cemetery of the city) died of typhus in Rivne.

 Almost all members of the Riflemen's Council gathered in Lutsk.
 Yevhen Konovalets and his supporters still did not lose hope for the liberation of Ukraine, they considered the possibility of creating a new unit of the regular Ukrainian army.
-The former Chief Ataman Simon Petliura, who was in Warsaw at the time, was informed about his plan.
-He agreed.
+The former Chief Ataman Symon Petliura, who was in Warsaw at the time, was informed about his plan and agreed.